jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

     <option value="price-high-low">By highest price</option>
 </select>
 ```

 When a person changes the option of the select, the value of it then becomes the new options value, nice!
 All browsers support this control and [assistive technology support](https://a11ysupport.io/tech/html/select_element) is strong too.
-With screen readers annoucing the control accessible name (our label in this example), how to open the select menu, the list of options, and then the value when selected.
+With screen readers announcing the control accessible name (our label in this example), how to open the select menu, the list of options, and then the value when selected.

-For what is an important interaction for many products, it's suprising how many custom-built 'select' controls there are in the wild.
+For what is an important interaction for many products, it's surprising how many custom-built 'select' controls there are in the wild.
 This normally comes down to a few reasons, all fairly related to each other:

 * The design has come through and included other elements than text in the select options (checkboxes, images, etc)
 * Select controls can be notoriously difficult to style, even more so the options